Keksuccino/docs_fancymenu/advanced-positioning-sizing.md

 # Advanced Positioning & Sizing

 Advanced positoning/sizing allows you to have **full control over the position and size of your elements**.
 This is very powerful but also **a lot more time-consuming** than using FancyMenu's automated sizing and positioning.

+> If you just want elements to better scale with Minecraft's **GUI scale**, it is recommended to use layout-wide **auto-scaling** instead, which can be enabled by first forcing a GUI scale in the menu that opens when right-clicking the editor background and then enabling **Auto-Scaling** in the same menu.
+{.is-warning}

 # Toggling Advanced Positioning/Sizing Mode